IPCC at UNFCCC COP30

 COP30 will be held in Belém, Brazil, from 10 to 21 November 2025.

 The IPCC will participate in UNFCCC mandatory events.
 On the opening day, the IPCC Chair will address the opening plenary of COP and Earth Information Day, while the Secretary will address the opening of the Subsidiary Body for Scientific and Technological Advice (SBSTA).
+Follow the official UNFCCC programme here.

 In coordination with the UNFCCC the IPCC is holding a side event on the morning of 13 November 2025 to present and discuss progress an update on the ongoing work of IPCC’s Working Group II, which focuses on the impacts, vulnerability and adaption of climate change.